 Berkshire Hathaway is a holding company, mainly investors, but the brand also owns several companies.
-As mentioned in the introduction, it has more than 60 companies, including Geico, Dairy Queen and Duracell.
-The largest of its subsidiaries is the insurance business, freight transportation business, and public utilities, energy generation and distribution business.
+As mentioned in the introduction, it has more than 60 companies, including Geico, Dairy Queen, and Duracell.
+The largest of its subsidiaries are the insurance business, freight transportation business, public utilities, energy generation, and distribution business.

 Buffett’s reputation has been increasing the brand equity of Berkshire and its acquisition and investment companies.
 Buffett-invested company will receive important publicity worldwide, such as a powerful marketing campaign.

 Only 25 people work in the headquarters, and fewer people can make decisions.
 Although it reduces the chance of errors on the one hand, it has some disadvantages on the other.
 Because of the lack of obeying the consultant.
 Some of his investment choices did not produce the best results.

 Warren Buffett was able to make several significant and important acquisitions.
 However, not all acquisitions he made were successful.
 He missed several important investment opportunities.